Reflecting on Coastal Hazard Responses

-Human ingenuity and engineering can solve the problems of sea level rise for the Maldive Islands, Miami, The Outer Banks, and other coastal communities facing similar challenges.
-Do you agree or disagree with this statement?
-Provide evidence and examples from this module and readings to support your answer.
+To what extent can human ingenuity and engineering be relied upon to solve the problems of sea level rise for the Maldive Islands, Miami, The Outer Banks, and other coastal communities facing similar challenges, and what other solutions could be utilized?
+Support your response, with evidence and examples from the case studies in Module 6.

 - To stimulate the discussion, revisit the required videos and readings found in the Module 6 Roadmap:

 - The Guardian: "The year is 2037.
 This is what happens when the hurricane hits Miami" (An excerpt from the book, The Water Will Come: Rising Seas, Sinking Cities, and the remaking of the civilized world, by Jeff Goodell)

 - The Atlantic: "Is Miami Beach Doomed?"
 (Video, 6 minutes 29 seconds)

 - Interview on WBUR.org: "Climate Change in Mass - On North Carolina's Outer Banks, a Preview of What Might be in Store for Mass Barrier Beaches."
 (Audio 8 minutes and 8 seconds)

 - Charlotte News Observer video on North Carolina's Outer Banks Topsail Island (Video 4 minutes 20 seconds) .